farrakhb/sparta-coursepreparation/README.md

 # Course Preparation

-Although pre-training for our courses isn't *mandatory*, we do reccomend that you spend some time preparing.
+Although pre-training for our courses isn't *mandatory*, we do recommend that you spend some time preparing.
 This document gives some advice on what you can do to make your life much easier on the course, and how to improve your knowledge in general.

 The training course aims to produce [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) people, with a wide breath of skills and a specialism.
 The core modules therefore cover a lot of material, so anything you can do to gain some prior knowledge will help out.

 As far as we're concerned, two of the most important traits for success in the tech industry are **[passion](http://sparta.global/deloitte-pssion)** and **[curiosity](http://sparta.global/cio-curiosity)**.
 We're hoping you're already passionate about technology, but having the curiosity to find out how and why things work might be something you need to develop.
-Thankfully, we've got the internet.
+Thankfully, we've got the Internet.

 > *Read everything you can, and then find more to read.
 That's the best advice I can offer!* – **Joe Buckwell**, Sparta Graduate

 ## Finding things to read

 This document provides a few starting points, but it's important that you learn to find interesting stuff through your own channels.
-Two good places to sart are [Twitter](http://twitter.com) and [Medium](http://medium.com).
+Two good places to start are [Twitter](http://twitter.com) and [Medium](http://medium.com).

 #### Medium
 1. **Set up an account** – You'll be using Medium to write and publish articles during your course.
-2. **Follow some people** – Follow tags, people and publications that align with your interests in technologt.
+2. **Follow some people** – Follow tags, people and publications that align with your interests in technology.
 You could start with these:
     * [Technology](https://medium.com/tag/technology)
     * [Startup](https://medium.com/tag/startup)
     * [Ruby](https://medium.com/tag/ruby) (or whatever programming language you favour)